appacademy/jump-start/part1/part1.md

   * `string[index] = letter` to assign a character at an index
   * `#split(character_to_split_on)` to split a string into an array of parts

-Codecademy link (do this first if you haven't yet!):
+Codecademy link (complete this first if you haven't yet):
   * [String methods] (https://www.codecademy.com/en/courses/ruby-beginner-en-d1Ylq/1/2?curriculum_id=5059f8619189a5000201fbcb)

 Exercises: